One of the most challenging things in sales is selling what you dislike.

 When selling what you dislike, it is even more critical to get psyched up because it is harder to project positivity when selling what you dislike.
 After all, selling something you love doesn’t require much effort.

-Customers can pick up if you don’t believe in something or have reservations about selling.
+Customers can pick up if you don’t believe in something or have reservations about what you are selling.

 When teaching selling skills, the example I always use is something anyone can relate to, whether they are religious or not: a pastor.
 If there were ever a time, people need to be “sold” or “believe” in something to follow; it is regarding their faith.
 Do you think a pastor would attract and retain followers if they sensed the pastor did not believe in what he was preaching?